My son butt dialed me today.

 – get a wireless internet router like this one for a stronger signal.

-PLDT, the main business provides DSL and Fiber.
-A lot of our internet infrastructure actually uses the phone network established by this company.
+PLDT is the Philippines’ first telecommunications company.
+A lot of our internet infrastructure uses the phone network established by this company.
 That’s why a lot of their plans come bundled with a landline.

 These are their basic plans.
-The cheapest plan here (25Mbps) is around $35/month.
-The most expensive one (100Mbps) is $62/month.
-The 100Mbps plan is the one we’re using here at home.
-So far it’s been able to support me, my husband (who also works at home) and our daughter’s online classes.
+The cheapest plan here (25Mbps) is around $23/month.
+Their highest plan at 1Gbps requires those interested in contacting their sales.
+The 400Mbps plan is the one we’re using here at home.
+So far, it’s been able to support me, my husband (who also works at home), and our daughter’s online classes.

-Glove is the main competitor of PLDT in providing wired and wireless internet.
+Globe is PLDT’s main competitor in providing wired and wireless internet.

 Below are their Fiber plans.
 Like PLDT, they also provide landline services, but only for subscriptions Php 2499 ($45) and higher.